demonixis/C3DE/README.md

     }
 }
 ```

-### What's next ?
-- Post processing (manager to allow chaining)
-- More light types (Spot, Area)
-- PreLightRenderer (in progress)
-- True collision system / Physics engine
-- Network (Check the network branch)
-- Player for loading a game made with the editor

-### Supported Platforms
-- Windows (DirectX)
-- Windows, Linux, Mac (OpenGL/SDL2)
-- Android (Partial)

-### Requirement
-You **must** install the [MonoGame Framework](http://www.monogame.net/downloads/) from the installer.

-### Editor
-The editor is in **early stage** and can't be used to create level or anything for now.
-The project uses the **Nuget package system** for dependency management.
-If you don't want to use `Nuget`, you've to install the [Extended WPF Toolkit](http://wpftoolkit.codeplex.com/) 2.5.
-If you really want to try the editor, you've to follow this procedure
-1. Compile the assets of the demo project using [MGCB](http://www.monogame.net/documentation/?page=MGCB) or [Pipeline](http://www.monogame.net/documentation/?page=Pipeline)
-2. Compile the assets of the editor [MGCB](http://www.monogame.net/documentation/?page=MGCB) or [Pipeline](http://www.monogame.net/documentation/?page=Pipeline)
-3. Compile the editor
-4. Create a folder named `Content` and copy the compiled assets of the editor and the demos in it.
-5. Move this folder into the build folder of the editor (`Release/bin` or `Debug/bin`)
-6. Start the editor (from Visual Studio or the executable).

 ### License
 C3DE is released under the MIT License, please take your time to read the LICENSE file for more informations.